websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 # Building Content Pages

-Once you've [added a Content Page](../adding-pages/adding-a-page-to-a-site.md) you may begin building your page by adding and configuring the various [Content Page elements](./content-pages-overview.md).
+Once you've [added a Content Page](../adding-pages/adding-a-page-to-a-site.md), you may begin building your page by adding and configuring the various [Content Page elements](./content-pages-overview.md).

 ## Adding Elements to a Content Page

-To begin building a Content Page:

 1. Enter the Site Builder view for your Content Page.
 Open the Product Menu and go to *Site Builder* &rarr; *Pages* under your Site's Menu.